bitrise-io/devcenter/_articles/en/reviews/use-bitrise-yml-from-repository-draft.md

 The Workflow Editor on [bitrise.io](https://www.bitrise.io) can only be used to visualize and edit the configuration stored on [bitrise.io](https://www.bitrise.io).

-The [offline workflow editor](https://github.com/bitrise-io/bitrise-workflow-editor) of course can be used, so this is probably not a huge issue - and we're working on it to make it as streamlined as possible - but might make it harder to get started (as you have to install the Bitrise CLI locally).
+The [offline workflow editor](https://github.com/bitrise-io/bitrise-workflow-editor) of course can be used.
 ### Pull Requests can run builds with any custom configuration

 When someone sends a Pull Request they can modify the `bitrise.yml` in your repository any way they like it.
 A recent trend for example is to send pull requests which run a bitcoin miner, as long as that's possible.
 This can make _your_ builds to queue, until you abort the related build or it hits the build time limit.